Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: Experiments

 \paragraph{Methodology.} The original symbolic tic-tac-toe dataset is split with the same proportions as before ($70\%$-$10\%$-$20\%$).
 The training and validation parts are given images from MNIST training set, while the test part is given images from MNIST test set.
 No image is used more than once.
 Moreover, for each board configuration in the training and validation sets, two different image grids are created, effectively doubling the number of samples.

+Beyond performance, a key advantage of NeSy approaches lies in their better interpretability.
+To interpret the learned decision rules, we first want to assign meaningful labels to the propositions (that corresponds to the CNN outputs units, for each position in the $3\times3$ grid).
+After the training, we therefore inspect the three output units of the CNN, and determine whether a unit consistently responds to MNIST digits representing $X$, $O$, or blank cells.
+We assign $X$, $O$, or $B$ symbols based on such firing behavior, and use such names to extract and evaluate the learned logical formulas.

-Table~\ref{tab:uciml_results} provides the mean and standard deviations of the test-set F$1$ scores, based on training each model $30$ times on the combined training and validation sets.
+\paragraph{Discussion.} Table~\ref{tab:visualttt_results} provides the mean and standard deviations of the test-set F$1$ scores, based on training each model $30$ times on the combined training and validation sets.
 What changes between the runs is the network initialization, the mini-batches, the added noise in our model and the random binarization occurring in MLLP as a form of regularization.
-Beyond performance, a key advantage of NeSy approaches lies in their better interpretability.
-Since they operate on structured logical representations, we can analyze the learned decision rules after assigning semantic labels to the input units.
-The exact procedure for such labeling is reported in Appendix I, together with an example of the decision rules learned by each model.
-Table~\ref{tab:uciml_results} also provides the average F$1$ scores of these extracted rules on the purely symbolic tic-tac-toe dataset.
+When possible, we report also the performance of the extracted formulas (Symbolic eval).

-\paragraph{Discussion.} On $2$ out of its $30$ training runs, the neural baseline remained stuck at always predicting the most frequent class, with macro F$1$ score of $.39$.
+On $2$ out of its $30$ training runs, the neural baseline remained stuck at always predicting the most frequent class, with macro F$1$ score of $.39$.
 Instead, on the other runs, its performance was comparable to that of our CNF model.
 Similarly, MLLP/CRS in the DNF setting remained stuck on $4$ runs, with the remaining $26$ performing slightly worse than our CNF model.
 Finally, MLLP in the CNF version, and DLN, have similar performance to our CNF model on all runs.
 However, the symbolic evaluation reveals that DLN fails when discretized, and MLLP/CRS learned less accurate symbolic rules than ours.
 Moreover, the DNF version of our model is consistently better than all other models, and also found the 100\%-correct formula reported above on $4$ occasions.
 These results highlight the ability of our models to recover symbolic decision rules with high fidelity, even when the symbols must be learned from continuous high-dimensional perceptions.